Muscat Travel Information

 No vaccinations are required for entry to Oman, except for yellow fever for those entering within six days of having been in an infected area.
 Visitors should ensure they are up to date on all routine vaccinations.
 Avoid mosquito bites, as dengue fever may be a risk, and there is a small risk of malaria in remote areas.
 Brucellosis is reported, particularly in the south of the country.
 Health and medical services in the country, particularly Muscat, are of a high standard, but are expensive for foreigners (Oman nationals receive free treatment), so health insurance is recommended.
 Food and water in Muscat is considered safe, but bottled water and precautions with unpasteurised milk are advised outside of the city.

 Like all the Gulf States, Oman is considered to be under a high risk of indiscriminate terrorist attacks, particularly against Western interests, therefore vigilance is necessary.
 Crime, though, is not a problem for visitors, although common sense precautions should be practised.
 Rental and company vehicles have been vulnerable to robbery in the southern areas of Thumrait, Marmul and Nimr.
+Piracy is considered a threat in the Gulf of Aden and the Indian Ocean.
 Women are advised not to wear shorts or scanty clothing in the towns to avoid risk of sexual harassment.
 It is advised to carry a copy of your passport at all times.

 Oman is a predominantly Muslim country and visitors should respect religious sensitivity, particularly in the matter of dress and public conduct.
 Women, in particular, should wear loose fitting clothes that cover most of the body.
 Eating, drinking and smoking in public during the holy month of Ramadan should be avoided, as it is forbidden by the Muslim culture.
 Homosexuality is illegal in the country.
 Importing obscene publications or videos is subject to severe penalties.
 Alcohol is available only at licensed hotels and restaurants and penalties for driving under the influence of alcohol are drastic.
 The legal blood alcohol level in the country is close to zero.